Monday, January 23, 2023

 Thread - Black

-Tail - Originally Ibis, few strands of red dyed Goose work well
+Tail - Originally Ibis, few strands of red dyed goose work well

 Ribbing - Oval silver tinsel